Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 02.11.15  Fixed special characters of image names in wfSajaxGetImageUrl (by Aarakast 29.04.15).
+Cancelled previous File- prefix modification, because it is reserved for images in WYSIWYG.
+Version 1.5.6_0 [B551+02.11.2015].

 - 01.11.15  Fixed copy-paste issue with table cells (by VA).
 Fixed File- prefix to act as link.
 Version 1.5.6_0 [B551+01.11.2015].

 - 30.10.15  Modifications with table captions: added attribute support, fixed error which cased WYSIWYG to crash with table caption.
 Version 1.5.6_0 [B551+30.10.2015].